brentyi/isort.vim/README.md

 `:Isort` will sort all imports of a file in normal mode, or a range of lines in visual mode.

 Mappings are left to the user.
-Here's what I use:
+One possibility:

 ```
 augroup IsortMappings